Prepare for a rewarding career by studying how language and literatures, old and new, shape and are shaped by cultures.

 - Graphic designer

 - Computer systems and desktop support services

 Questions?
 We are here to help.
-Please contact our instructors or the English Department Chair, Anna Battigelli, at [email protected].
+Please contact our instructors or department chair, Elaine Ostry: [email protected].
 We are stronger together.

 Jose Torres has won the inaugural Tomás Rivera Book Prize which celebrates Chicanx/Latinx writing in the United States.
 The prize is sponsored by the Los Angeles Review of Books and the University of California Riverside.
 Read the full press release.